ffilz/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     Specify the value which is common for all cluster nodes.
     For e.g., Name of the cluster or cluster-id.

+Getattrs_In_Complete_Read(bool, default true)
+    Whether to call extra getattrs after read, in order to check file size and validate the EOF flag correctness.
+Needed for ESXi client compatibility when FSAL's don't set it correctly.

 RADOS_KV {}
 --------------------------------------------------------------------------------